ibm-cloud-docs/openshift/openshift_secure.md

 {: shortdesc}

 **Can I use security groups to manage my cluster's network traffic?** </br>
-Use [Calico and Kubernetes policies](/docs/openshift?topic=openshift-network_policies) to manage network traffic into and out of your cluster.
-Do not use IBM Cloud infrastructure [security groups](/docs/infrastructure/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups).
-IBM Cloud infrastructure security groups are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
-However, security groups do not support the VRRP protocol, which Red Hat OpenShift on IBM Cloud uses to manage the NLB IP address.
-If the VRRP protocol is not present to manage the NLB IP, NLB and Ingress ALB services do not work properly.
-If you are not using NLB and Ingress ALB services and want to completely isolate your worker node from the public, you can use security groups.
+{{site.data.keyword.cloud_notm}} [security groups](/docs/infrastructure/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
+If you want to manage traffic for each worker node, you can use security groups.
+When you create a security group, you must allow the VRRP protocol, which Red Hat OpenShift on IBM Cloud uses to manage NLB IP addresses.
+To uniformly manage traffic for your cluster across all of your worker nodes, use [Calico and Kubernetes policies](/docs/containers?topic=containers-network_policies).